Taco Bell: Canada

 Taco Bell has been present in Canada since 1979, with the first store opening in Windsor, Ontario.
-There are currently Taco Bell locations in 7 of the 10 Canadian provinces: British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick and Nova Scotia.
+There are currently Taco Bell locations in 8 of the 10 Canadian provinces: British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick and Nova Scotia, Newfoundland and Labrador.
 Taco Bell had operated in the province of Quebec for close to 15 years, however announced its withdrawal on January 6, 2022.
 For some time it was possible to order draft beer with one's order.
 Taco Bell offers free soda refills in its stores.

 On March 31, 2011, Priszm, who was the largest franchisee for Taco Bell locations in Canada, went into bankruptcy protection in Ontario and British Columbia.
 On May 6, 2011, Priszm Income Fund was delisted from the Toronto Stock Exchange for failure to meet the continued listing requirements.
 Since then, some Taco Bell restaurants have been closed down including those in Guelph, Hamilton, and Cambridge, Ontario, among others.